Once an addict, always an addict.

 We are pack animals so when we’re in a group we feel safe and protected.
 This is why the relapse rate is so high following group-work and rehab centres, we feel better in the group but eventually, the group-work ends and we’re thrown into the same environment as before the group-work started so the addiction is triggered again.
 You see, it’s not often the work in the group that helps, it’s being in the safety of the group that meets our unmet needs.

 There is strong evidence for past trauma and human needs not being met for us turning to a substance, be it alcohol, sex, cigarettes, opiates (the list is almost endless), for a coping mechanism to the stress and anxiety of modern life.
+The substance isn’t the problem, the reason for the urge that chases the substance is what we need to focus on.
+Behind addiction are feelings of pain, suffering, anxiety and many others such as guilt and shame, the substance is used as a coping mechanism to feel better, unless the underlying cause is addressed the chances for prolonged recovery are reduced.

 An interesting study with rats was carried out based on an experiment in the 1980s.
 The experiment was simple.
 Put a rat in a cage, alone, with two water bottles.
 One is just water.
 The other is water laced with heroin or cocaine.
 Almost every time you run this experiment, the rat will become obsessed with the drugged water, and keep coming back for more and more, until it kills itself.